Quick memo: What is the TOEIC and why not choose the TOEFL or the IELTS instead?

 Online Training with GlobalExam

 GlobalExam provides exam preparation for a range of language exams, including TOEIC.
 Our programme has areas to develop exam skills, take timed exams, language activities, and you can track your own progress.
-You can check our tips for your training, training materials, along with vocabulary and grammar study sheets.
+You can check our tips for your training, training materials, along with English vocabulary word list and grammar study sheets.